saulonunesdev/challenge-rest-api/README.md

     - does not affect the pricing configurations for the pricing model
   - GET `/pricing-models/:pm-id/prices`
     - returns the prices configured for a specific pricing model

+ > Note: Assumed 'not found' when the pricing model isn't found by `pm-id`

 - POST `/pricing-models/:pm-id/prices`
   - adds a new price configuration for a pricing model
 - DELETE `/pricing-models/:pm-id/prices/:price-id`
   - removes a price configuration from a pricing model
   - if the pricing model isn't found by `pm-id` it responds with not found
   - if the price configuration isn't found by `price-id` it responds with not found
 - PUT `/machines/:machine-id/prices/:pm-id`
   - sets the pricing model for an individual machine to the one from `pm-id`
   - if the machine already has a pricing model, it is replaced by this one
   - if the machine isn't found by `machine-id` it responds with not found
   - if the pricing model isn't found by `pm-id` it responds with not found
 - DELETE `/machines/:machine-id/prices/:pm-id`
   - removes the pricing model from the machine (unsets it)
 - GET `/machines/:machine-id/prices`
   - return the pricing model and price configurations set for a given machine
   - if the machine does not have a pricing model configured then the default model from `prices.json` is returned
   - if the machine isn't found by `machine-id` it responds with not found
 - Tests
   - Each endpoint should have its own test